-The key to determining your ideal mattress firmness is to know your sleeping position and try out a few different firmnesses so you have a general idea of what soft, medium, and firm feel like.
+The key to determining your ideal mattress firmness is to know your sleeping position and try mattresses with different firmness, so you have a general idea of what soft, medium, and firm feel like to you.
 Another way to figure this out is by referring to the firmness scale, which many online brands advertise on their website.

 The mattress scale is fairly simple— it goes from 1-10, with 1 being extremely plush and 10 being very firm.
 Most mattresses fall right in the middle of this scale since a too-soft or too-hard mattress would be practically unusable.

 |3 to 4||Medium-soft, sinks down but has some support|

 |5 to 6||Medium, even balance of support and softness|

 |8 to 9||Firm, very little cushioning or give|

 *most mattresses are not sold in these levels of firmness

 Another more technical way to get a read on mattress firmness is to look at the ILD rating.
 ILD ratings are usually assigned to foam mattresses, but they can be applied to innerspring models, too (although they are not usually advertised).

 ILD stands for Indentation Load Deflection, and it refers to the amount of weight needed to compress the top foam layers of a mattress up to 1 inch, or 25% of the mattress’ thickness.
 The higher the ILD rating, the firmer the mattress.
 Most companies don’t advertise the ILD rating, but if you’re really curious, you can contact the brand through their customer service representatives or via email.